 Mix the resurfacing material with water in a 5-gallon bucket, following the instructions on the container to ensure you use the proper amount of water.
 Note the open time on the container—the amount of time the product stays workable when mixed.
 You don't want to mix any more material than you can use during the open time, but you also don't want to come up short.
 Measure the slab dimensions and check the coverage information on the package to be sure you have enough.

 Step 4: Spread the Resurfacer

-Pour the material directly from the mixing bucket in 1-foot-wide strips onto the pad.
-Spread it with a long-handled squeegee if you're using a micro topping or multipurpose overlay.
+Pour the material directly from the mixing bucket in 1-foot-wide strips onto the slab.
+Spread it with a long-handled squeegee if you're using a microtopping or multipurpose overlay.
 Use a trowel if you're spreading a thicker material, such as a self-leveling compound or a stampable overlay.
 It is crucial that the resurfacer is applied in a flat layer without dips or shallow areas.

 Step 5: Texturize

-Wait for about 5 minutes and texturize the surface, if desired, using a concrete broom.
+Wait for about 5 minutes (or as directed) and texturize the surface, if desired, using a concrete broom.
 This procedure is a way to add a non-slip finish to your pad.
-Make sure to make the broom stokes in the same direction, with each stroke parallel to the others.
-Omit this step f you're going for a smooth, polished finish.
+Make the broom stokes in the same direction, with each stroke parallel to the others.
+Omit this step if you're going for a smooth, polished finish.
 If you're stamping a pattern, wait until the material stiffens, which could take an hour or two.
 Check the container for details on how to do this.

 Moisten the surface of the slab with a fine spray from a garden hose at regular intervals for the next 24 to 48 hours.
 This prevents the mixture from drying out too fast and cracking.